opf/openproject/docs/release-notes/11-0-0/README.md

 ## Attribute help texts for projects (premium feature)

 We have now also expanded the attribute help texts for projects.
 You can define help text for all project attributes, such as status or accountable or any custom field for projects.
-A small question mark icon will appear behind the attribute in order to make the entry of this  information easier and eliminate errors.
+A small question mark icon will appear behind the attribute in order to make the entering this information easier and to eliminate errors.

 ![project-help-texts](project-help-texts.png)